MahmoudAlshaer/Creating-an-S3-Bucket-with-Terraform/README.md

-# Create S3 Buckets with Terraform
+# Creating an S3 Bucket with Terraform

 **Author:** Mahmoud Alshaer